owntracks/booklet/docs/guide/waypoints.md

 ## Waypoints

-f you've configured a geo-fence, a `location` message will contain the elements:
+If you've configured a geo-fence, a `location` message will contain the elements:

 * `rad`ius (if its value is greater than 0)